Mississippi Grind: Plot

 him he withheld $200, and gives Gerry $100 for a bus ticket home.
-Curtis then goes to the window and collects $5000 in winnings.
+Curtis then goes to the window and collects $5,000 in winnings.

-Gerry fails to talk his way into the high-stakes poker game using Curtis as his in, as Tony clearly dislikes him punches him in the nose.
+Gerry fails to talk his way into the high-stakes poker game using Curtis as his in, as Tony clearly dislikes him and punches him in the nose.
 Curtis offers strangers $100 for a game of basketball, which he loses and then tells them he can't pay them.
 They beat him but when they go through his pockets and find his cash, they just take the $100 he lost.
 Curtis then visits his mother Cherry, a cabaret performer, leaving her most of his winnings.

 At a casino, Gerry bets the last of his money first on a slot machine then on roulette, and wins.
 Curtis arrives at Gerry's blackjack table and loses his remaining money, but Gerry shares his chips.
 Their winnings continue to grow as they play craps, and Curtis calls Simone, proclaiming his love for her.
 Convinced they cannot lose, Gerry and Curtis bet their entire $285,000.

 Over an expensive dinner, Gerry and Curtis discuss their plans, having won a half-million dollars.
 While Curtis wants a white Cadillac, all Gerry can come up with is he wants to do something nice for his daughter.

 In the morning, Curtis finds Gerry has gone, leaving his half of the money with a note: "It's Machu Picchu time".
 Curtis flirts with the hotel clerk.
 She asks if he is going anywhere special.
 He replies, "Peru", offering to take her with him.

 Gerry buys back his car from the dealer to whom he sold.
 Sitting once again in his own car, he turns it on and hears the gambling tips CD he left in the stereo.
 As the CD describes the mark of a confident player (sitting back, relaxed shoulders), Gerry's slouching posture transforms into a confident one and an American flag can be seen reflected upside down in the windshield.